Legal reasons a judge can annul a marriage

 - Bigamy — marriages where one of the spouses is already married to someone else

-In other cases, a judge can decide a marriage isn't legal
+In other cases, a judge can decide a marriage isn't valid

 If you were under 18 at the time of your marriage and didn't have a judge's permission to marry, you can ask for an annulment within 4 years of your 18th birthday.